 ((UPDATE Monday, 11/12/2012: It appears that the authorities are currently unable to determine what caused this explosion.
 There were no reports of gas leaks and it looks as though natural gas is being ruled out.
 So I wasn’t being overly suspicious.
 They’re all working on finding the cause.
 Meth lab and bomb have also been ruled out.))

 To best see these images, please click on the first one (or any of them) and they will show in full size in the shadowbox.
 You may toggle your way through.

-Here are some photos of other homes that were demolished due to natural.
+Here are some photos of other homes that were demolished due to natural gas explosions.
 Pay special attention to the homes right next door.
 This isn’t saying that a gas explosion cannot be as horrible or intense as the one Saturday in Indianapolis.
 For the fire to be that large and hot, then I would think the gas had to build up for quite some time.
 Hours perhaps.
 I would have hoped someone walking by would be able to smell that amount of gas.
 It does not take much in the air to know that odor.

 The next three photos were from a home that exploded in Castle Rock Colorado.
 Four people, including the children, were home and all made it out alive.

 Here is another home leveled by a natural gas explosion in Westville NJ.
 Again, house right next door is still standing.